Mossar/FrontendBasics/README.md

 # FrontendBasics
-Storing frontend examples for internal course in company itSilesia
+Storing frontend examples for internal course in company itSilesia.